-Regular activity, access to mental stimulation and a quality diet all play a role in giving this breed an opportunity to live a potentially full and healthy life.
+Regular activity, access to mental stimulation and a quality diet all play a role in allowing this breed to live a potentially full and healthy life.

 Your dog’s physical and mental state of mind should not be ignored if you expect to raise a healthy animal.

-As a responsible dog owner, being tuned into your dog’s daily feeling and behavior is important to keep up to date on how it is feeling.
+As a responsible dog owner, being tuned into your dog’s daily feelings and behavior is important to keep up to date on how it is feeling.